 So what do you do?
 When our kids fail, it's typically because they are lagging in one or more skill that requires executive function.
 Here are some common ones:

-- The skills of problem solving and initiation — that help them to figure out how to stop doing the things they most enjoy (video games and playtime), and focus on completing their assignments
+- Problem solving and initiation -- the skills that help them to figure out how to stop doing the things they most enjoy (video games and playtime), and focus on completing their assignments

-- The skills of working memory — that help them turn in assignments, do complex Algebra and write extended essays.
+- Working memory -- the skills that help them turn in assignments, do complex Algebra and write extended essays.

-- The skills of follow through and distraction management — that help them notice when assignments are given and how to stay on task and complete them.
+- Follow through and distraction management -- the skills that help them notice when assignments are given and how to stay on task and complete them.